so0k/katacoda-scenarios/concourse/02-tasks/03-task-inputs.md

 Concourse supports `inputs` to pass files/folders for processing into tasks.

-These `inputs` allow you to fetch artifacts at the start of a build pipeline or pass artifacts between tasks in a pipeline.
+This allows you to fetch artifacts at the start of a build pipeline or pass artifacts between tasks in a pipeline.
 Passing artifacts between pipeline steps will be covered during the pipelines scenario, right now we focus on how tasks themselves work with `inputs`.

 Let's add an input configuration to our `task_ubuntu_ls.yml`{{open}} task.